The stone that the builders rejected has become the cornerstone. This is the Lord's doing; it is marvelous in our eyes.

 - Mendelssohn Pi-C Cipher

 These ciphers are critically important because they answer key questions about the Enigma Variations concerning the covert Principal Theme and the secret friend.
-Now a seventh cipher has been found nestled among two of the four Mendelssohn fragments, one in the form of a music anagram.
+Now a ninth cipher has been found nestled among two of the four Mendelssohn fragments, one in the form of a music anagram.
 In standard practice, an anagram is composed of a word or phrase created by the transposition of another word or phrase.
 For instance, the letters from debit card may be reshuffled to spell bad credit.
 The same can be done with the notes from a musical phrase in which one melody is constructed from those of another.
 This is what Elgar accomplishes with two of the three clarinet solos beginning with the Mendelssohn incipit.

 The clarinet solos in A-flat major (measures 507-513) and E-flat major (measures 542-548) begin with a 3 measure fragment from Mendelssohn’s concert overture Meeresstille und glückliche Fahrt (Calm Sea and Prosperous Voyage).
 This fragment consists of 3 distinct notes (C, B-flat, and two A-flats), and is further elaborated by Elgar into a complete 7 bar solo.
 A careful analysis of those two clarinet solos reveals the notes are a music anagram of the concluding phrase from Ein feste Burg (A Mighty Fortress).
 This is subtly hinted at by the Mendelssohn Keynotes Cipher which encodes the last three notes of that ending phrase as quoted by Mendelssohn in the fourth movement of the Reformation Symphony.